 The ESPG hence gives concrete expression to the conviction of the Commission that a workable entrepreneurship policy at EU level requires consistent input at the national, regional and local level, and is an invaluable tool for ensuring vertical coherence between these forums.
 This is confirmed by the fact that, although established at the EU level, the composition of the ESPG is made up exclusively of national representatives: each Member States authority may nominate one representative of the group from among Directors-General of its national administration responsible for enterprise policies, and one representative as its national SME Envoy.
-However, the group remains centrally anchored, as it is chaired by a representative of the Commission premises, with secretarial services provided by the Commission.
+However, the group remains centrally anchored, as it is chaired by a representative of the Commission.
+In addition, the meetings of the group, sub-groups and working groups are also held on Commission premises, with secretarial services provided by the Commission.
 These working groups advise the Commission on specific aspects of the EU's industrial and entrepreneurship policy, such as the Working Groups on Enterprise, Environment and Energy Policy, Innovation, Industrial Policy and the Enterprise Policy Experts Group.
+And the Enterprise Policy Experts Group.